Zuruuh/kasa/readme.md

 The linting commands listed above will be ran in CI (github actions) whenever you push to a branch or create a pull request.
 All of them must pass in order to be merged on `dev` branch.

+## CD

+The project is currently hosted on vercel, which provides webhooks & integrations with github.
+In short, this means whenever the `main` branch is updated, a re-deploy will be triggered and the website at `https://kasa.zuruuh.vercel.app` will be updated.
+Also, when creating a pull request, a preview url will be generated, with the modifications of the branch.

 ## Routing

 This project uses [React Router ^6](https://reactrouter.com/en/main) to handle in-browser routing.